 - Respond to instinct, intuition or gut reactions.
-Don't get on an elevator with someone who makes you feel uneasy.
+Don't get in an elevator with someone who makes you feel uneasy.

-- If other passengers get off, leaving you with a person(s) who make you feel uneasy, get off with other passengers and wait for the next elevator.
+- If other passengers get off, leaving you with a person(s) who makes you feel uneasy, get off with other passengers and wait for the next elevator.

 Telephone Safety Tips:

 - When not at home, I use an answering machine.
 Have it answer that you cannot come to the phone, not that you are not at home.
 Turn the ringer down so it cannot be heard from the outside.

 - In cases of emergency, know what number to dial (911) and what to say when calling.